Angela Olinto: Career

 After her Ph.D., Olinto joined the Fermilab Theoretical Astrophysics Group as a postdoc.
 From Fermilab, Olinto moved to the University of Chicago where she became the first tenured woman in the Department of Astronomy and Astrophysics.
 She also has an appointment at the Enrico Fermi Institute and the Kavli Institute for Cosmological Physics at the University of Chicago.
-She served as chair of the Department of Astronomy and Astrophysics from 2003-2006 and again from 2012-2017.
-In 2006, she received the Chair d’ Excellence Award from the Agence Nationale de la Recherche and served as visiting professor in the Laboratoire d’AstroParticule et Cosmologie (APC).
+She served as chair of the Department of Astronomy and Astrophysics from 2003 to 2006 and again from 2012 to 2017.
+In 2006, she received the Chair d'Excellence Award from the Agence Nationale de la Recherche and served as visiting professor in the Laboratoire d'AstroParticule et Cosmologie (APC).
 In 2018, she became the first female dean of the Physical Sciences Division at the University of Chicago.
 Olinto has given over 500 lectures worldwide and published over 250 papers.
-On April 1, 2024, she joined Columbia University as provost.
+On April 1, 2024, she joined Columbia University as provost and is the Lewis Morris Rutherfurd Professor of Astronomy and Professor of Physics.

 Research

 Throughout Olinto's career, she has made theoretical and experimental contributions to astroparticle physics, including contributions to the study of the structure of neutron stars, inflationary theory, the origin and evolution of cosmic magnetic fields, the nature of dark matter, and the origin of the highest energy cosmic particles: cosmic rays, gamma-rays, and neutrinos.

 Olinto emerged as a leader of the science behind the 3,000 km^{2} Pierre Auger Observatory in Malargue, Argentina, built and operated by a 19-country collaboration.
 Her group pioneered in depth studies of the physics and astrophysics of ultra-high energy cosmic ray (UHECR) including the propagation and neutrino production of UHE nuclei and acceleration models based on newborn pulsars.

 Starting in 2012, Olinto served as the United States principal investigator of JEM-EUSO (Extreme Universe Space Observatory on-board of the Japanese Experiment Module of the International Space Station) mission—an international collaboration involving 16 countries to discover the origin of the highest energy cosmic rays.

 Olinto is the principal investigator of EUSO-SPB (Extreme Universe Space Observatory on a Super Pressure Balloon), a series of NASA super-pressure balloon missions.
 EUSO-SPB1 flew in April 2017 with a Fluorescence Telescope developed for JEM-EUSO.
 EUSO-SPB2 combines a more sensitive Fluorescence Telescope and a novel Cherenkov Telescope designed to search for up-going tau showers produced by astrophysical tau neutrinos.
 EUSO-SPB2 had a short flight from Wānaka, New Zealand, during the Spring 2023 campaign.

 Starting in 2017, Olinto serves as principal investigator for POEMMA (Probe of Extreme Multi-Messenger Astrophysics), providing the conceptual design for the NASA space mission.
 The study was presented to the Astronomy and Astrophysics 2020 Decadal Survey.
 EUSO-SPB2 is a pathfinder for the POEMMA mission.

+The next project on the POEMMA development path is the POEMMA-Balloon with Radio (PBR), which is under construction to fly in a NASA superpressure balloon in 2027.